 Black beetles on your lawn are a common sight and are a natural part of your garden’s ecosystem.
 These beetles won’t cause damage to your lawn, but their larvae and grubs in large numbers will.
 They will cause most of their damage when the temperatures are warmer, from September to march.
 Their grubs and larvae are treated in similar ways to armyworms.
 If you see black beetles on your lawn, there is no need to use an insecticide.
 But if there are larvae on the lawn and there are visible signs of damage it is then best to use an insecticide.
 We recommend including Baythroid Advanced Insect killer for lawns, Grub Guard, Richgrow Grub Killa Hose On and Amgrow Lawn Pest Control.

 Mole crickets are common but are rarely seen as they tunnel through the soil, eating at the roots of your lawn.
 As these insects burrow down in the soil, they can be difficult to treat as an insecticide needs to be washed down into their burrows to make contact with them.

 Acelepryn GR is an ideal choice for long term pest control.
-It provides safe and effective control of damaging causing bugs like armyworm for up to six months, while minimising the impact on non-target organisms like bees and earthworms.
+It provides safe and effective control of damaging causing bugs like armyworms for up to six months while minimising the impact on non-target organisms like bees and earthworms.